fabric/fabric/sites/docs/upgrading.rst

 Upgrading from Fabric 1.x
 =========================

-Fabric 2 represents a near-total reimplementation & reorganization of the software.
+Modern Fabric (2+) represents a near-total reimplementation & reorganization of the software.
 It's been :ref:`broken in two <invoke-split-from-fabric>`, cleaned up, made more explicit, and so forth.
 In some cases, upgrading requires only basic search & replace; in others, more work is needed.

 If you read this document carefully, it should guide you in the right direction until you're fully upgraded.
 Should anything be missing, please file a ticket